If you have an old cell phone lying around or you’re ready for an upgrade but not eligible for a trade-in, consider selling it to a buyback program.

 Finding Your Nearest ecoATM

 You may walk by an ecoATM kiosk every time you’re at the grocery store whether you’ve noticed it or not.
-Many kiosks are located at Kroger, Walmart and other popular retailers throughout the country.
+Kiosks are located at Kroger, Walmart and other popular retailers throughout the country.

 You’ll be able to see a map with nearby kiosks marked.
 You’ll also see a list of where kiosks are located including each retailer’s name, address, store hours and a brief description of where the kiosk is located in the store.
-I saw descriptions like “cart hallway,” “grocery vestibule,” and “front wall,” at locations near me.
+I saw descriptions such as “cart hallway,” “grocery vestibule,” and “front wall,” for the locations near me.